 It all started in early March when a neighbor told Ulrich that she had heard from a former high-school classmate who was living in Asia.
 The classmate was predicting that COVID-19 would hit the United States hard, and she wanted to help by purchasing PPE and sending it to health workers in the US.
 Her only request was to remain anonymous (Her request has been honored, and Ulrich still does not know her name or identity.)

 At the time, Ulrich had already been closely following the pandemic chatter within the medical community, and she offered to reach out to medical school classmates and physician contacts to see what they needed.
 The response was overwhelming.
-Almost 25 doctors and nurses wrote back for PPE, asking for it to be shipped to their homes and to the hospitals where they work — in DC, Maryland, and Virginia, in New York, New Jersey, and Connecticut, and in Washington, Florida, North Carolina, and Minnesota.
+Almost 25 doctors and nurses wrote back for PPE, asking for it to be shipped to their homes and to the hospitals where they work, in DC, Maryland, Virginia, New York, New Jersey, Connecticut, Washington, Florida, North Carolina, and Minnesota.

 “Every single doctor and nurse I spoke with was begging for equipment,” Ulrich said.

 Ulrich got to work with the goal of honoring every PPE request within four days, which was the deadline from the anonymous donor.
 She knew she was doing the right thing when she learned about a COVID-19 Emergency Room meeting at a major District of Columbia hospital, where brown paper bags and sharpies were passed around the table.
 Doctors and nurses were told to take a bag, write their names on it, and use it to store (and re-use) their N-95 masks from day to day.